MRCardoso/signiuof/README.md

 * **signup.ejs:** The view that render the interface to create account on application
 * **email.ejs:** The view that render the interface to sent the email with new password
 * **reset.ejs:** The view that render the interface to reset password with token save in post of the request forgot
+* **mail.html:** The default view with template html to sent email

+The default engine template is '.ejs' to render the views
 # Installation

 ```